Signs of cataracts: find out if you need cataract surgery

 At what stage should cataracts be removed?

 The operation can be performed at any stage of cataract development.
 There is no need to wait until your cataract is “ripe” before removing it.
 Most people choose to have their cataracts removed when the change in their vision starts to cause them difficulties in everyday life.
+Early stage cataract treatment means you can improve your vision faster and prevent it from worsening.
+You can learn about cataract surgery waiting times here.

 Are you awake during cataract surgery?